tvheadend/tvheadend/docs/class/mpegts_service.md

 !['Edit multiple services'](docresources/serviceedit2.png)

-Ticking the additional check box (next to each setting) will apply that setting to all selected services.
+Ticking the additional check box (before each setting) will apply that setting to all selected services.

 ---